Workplace Bullying: A Major Concern For Companies Throughout the World

-Create a system where the workload is reasonable and the role is clarified.
+Create a system where the workload is reasonable, and the role is clarified.
 Treatment should be just and fair, and supportive leadership should be encouraged.

-Provide managers with training to ensure fair and supportive treatment in the workplace.
+Provide managers with training to ensure a fair and supportive treatment in the workplace.
 They must also empower victims of bullying.

 Promote a positive work culture for a healthy workplace.
 Additionally, they must end factors of bullying such as low job autonomy, high workload, and high workplace stress.

-Respond appropriately once bullying has occurred and reported.
+Appropriately respond once bullying has occurred and reported.
 They need to punish a workplace bully by transferring him to a different department or demoting him.
 If required, they should fire him.